 This is a very common question and the diagnosis is very simple once we clarify the situation a little bit.
 The first question we ask is: Is it dying while you are driving, or will it not start at all?

-Your battery is dying while I am driving
+Your battery dies while driving

 If your battery is dying while you are driving, this almost certainly means that your alternator is not functioning.
 This could mean that you need a new alternator or that the belt that drives your alternator needs to be replaced.
 The alternator plays a vital role in your vehicle’s charging system.
-A belt powered by the engines crankshaft generates power that is sent to the battery to keep it charged.
+A belt powered by the engine’s crankshaft generates power that is sent to the battery to keep it charged.
 For more information, we wrote it up extensively in our alternator article right here.

 Your vehicle won’t start at all